Cr3cker/fastapi-tutorial/README.md

 # fastapi-tutorial
-Shows the actual power of FastAPI in examples
+Shows the actual power of FastAPI in examples.
 BTW, it answers one of the most popular questions about frontend and backend